Summary of Significant Accounting Policies

 Property and equipment are carried at cost and depreciated using the straight-line method over the estimated useful lives of the assets.
 Leasehold improvements are amortized over the shorter of their estimated useful lives or the term of the underlying lease.
 Estimated useful lives by class of asset are as follows:

-Subscriber accounts relate to the cost of acquiring monitoring service contracts from independent dealers.
-The subscriber accounts acquired in the Monitronics and the Security Networks acquisitions were recorded at fair value under the acquisition method of accounting.
+Subscriber accounts primarily relate to the cost of acquiring monitoring service contracts from independent dealers.
+The subscriber accounts acquired in the MONI, Security Networks and the LiveWatch acquisitions were recorded at fair value under the acquisition method of accounting.
 All other acquired subscriber accounts are recorded at cost.
-All direct external costs associated with the creation of subscriber accounts are capitalized.
-Internal costs, including all personnel and related support costs, incurred solely in connection with subscriber account acquisitions and transitions are expensed as incurred.
+All direct and incremental costs, including bonus incentives related to account activation at LiveWatch, associated with the creation of subscriber accounts, including new subscriber contracts obtained in connection with a subscriber move, are capitalized.

-The costs of subscriber accounts acquired in the Monitronics and the Security Networks Acquisition, as well as certain accounts acquired in bulk purchases, are amortized using the 14-year 235% declining balance method.
+The costs of subscriber accounts acquired in the MONI, Security Networks and LiveWatch acquisitions, as well as certain accounts acquired in bulk purchases, are amortized using the 14-year 235% declining balance method.
 The costs of all other subscriber accounts are amortized using the 15-year 220% declining balance method, beginning in the month following the date of acquisition.
 The amortization methods were selected to provide an approximate matching of the amortization of the subscriber accounts intangible asset to estimated future subscriber revenues based on the projected lives of individual subscriber contracts.
-Amortization of subscriber accounts was $195,010,000, $153,388,000 and $149,539,000 for the fiscal years ended December 31, 2013, 2012 and 2011, respectively.
+Amortization of subscriber accounts was $236,673,000, $238,800,000 and $233,327,000 for the fiscal years ended December 31, 2016, 2015 and 2014, respectively.

-The Company reviews the subscriber accounts for impairment or a change in amortization method and period whenever events or changes indicate that the carrying amount of the asset may not be recoverable or the life should be shortened.
-For purposes of recognition and measurement of an impairment loss, the Company views subscriber accounts as a single pool because of the assets’ homogeneous characteristics, and the pool of subscriber accounts is the lowest level for which identifiable cash flows are largely independent of the cash flows of the other assets and liabilities.
+The Company reviews the subscriber accounts for impairment or a change in amortization method at each reporting period.
+For purposes of recognition and measurement of an impairment loss, the Company views subscriber accounts as a single pool because of the assets' homogeneous characteristics, and the pool of subscriber accounts is the lowest level for which identifiable cash flows are largely independent of the cash flows of the other assets and liabilities.

 Dealer Network and Other Intangible Assets

-Dealer network is an intangible asset that relates to the dealer relationships that were acquired as part of the Monitronics Acquisition and the Security Networks Acquisition.
+Dealer network is an intangible asset that relates to the dealer relationships that were acquired as part of the Security Networks Acquisition.
 Other intangible assets consist of non-compete agreements signed by the seller of Security Networks and certain key Security Networks executives.
-These intangible assets will be amortized on a straight-line basis over their estimated useful lives of five years.
-Amortization of dealer network and other intangible assets was $13,717,000, $10,080,000 and $10,080,000 for the fiscal years ended December 31, 2013, 2012 and 2010, respectively.
+These intangible assets are amortized on a straight-line basis over their estimated useful lives of 5 years.
+The LiveWatch trade mark asset is amortized over 10 years.
+Amortization of dealer network and other intangible assets was $9,830,000, $19,501,000 and $19,780,000 for the fiscal years ended December 31, 2016, 2015 and 2014, respectively.

-The Company reviews the dealer network and other intangible assets for impairment or a change in amortization period whenever events or changes indicate that the carrying amount of the assets may not be recoverable or the lives should be shortened.
+The Company reviews the dealer network and other intangible assets for impairment or a change in amortization method at each reporting period.

 The Company accounts for its goodwill pursuant to the provisions of FASB ASC Topic 350, Intangibles — Goodwill and Other ("FASB ASC Topic 350").
 In accordance with FASB ASC Topic 350, goodwill is not amortized, but rather tested for impairment at least annually.